jsjolund/rafsine/README.md

 })
 ```

 Optionally, Rafsine has the ability to read time-dependent transient boundary conditions defined in a comma-separated values (CSV) file and also output average temperatures and volumetric flows from measurements.
-These files are specified in project files such as `data_center.lbm` which looks like this:
+These files are specified in project files `project.lbm` which look like this:

 ```toml
 title = "data center (4energy)"